IABTechLab/uid2docs/docs/sdks/client-side-identity-v2.md

 	- If the identity is unavailable, the SDK takes the appropriate action based on whether the identity is refreshable or not.
 For details, see [Workflow States and Transitions](#workflow-states-and-transitions).
 4. Publisher: Handle the identity based on its state:
 	- If the advertising token is available, use it to initiate requests for targeted advertising.
-	- If the advertising token is not available, either use untargeted advertising or redirect the user to the UID2 login with the consent form.
+	- If the advertising token is not available, either use untargeted advertising or redirect the user to the data capture with the consent form.

 For web integration steps, see [Server-Side Integration Guide for JavaScript](../guides/integration-javascript-server-side.md).